microsoft/msix-packaging/preview/MsixCore/README.md

 ## Using the Command Line
 The executables can also be manually deployed to a Windows 7 SP1 or higher machine without using the MSI setup project.
 Place the msix.dll and MsixCoreInstaller.exe in the same location.
 Sample packages can be found at msix-packaging/preview/MsixCore/tests; these can be copied over to a Windows 7 SP1 or higher machine and installed, although they may require adding the APPX_TEST_ROOT.cer (in the same tests folder) to the trusted store in order to install.
+Some of these packages are large and are stored using git lfs (Large File Storage).

 ```
 certutil -addstore root APPX_TEST_ROOT.cer